js-jslog/harpguru/packages/harpstrata/README.md

 - Elements at position `[0, x]` represent the interactions with the first hole on the harmonica
 - Elements in the array to the right of the 0 column represent interactions with the holes sequentially to the right
 - There is in principle no restriction on the number of holes which might be presented
-- Any `undefined` values in the matrix represents interactions with holes which are not possible (for instance, a triple bend on hole 1 of a traditional major diatonic harmonica)
+- Any `undefined` values in the matrix represents interactions with holes which are not possible (for instance, a triple bend on hole 1 of a traditional richter tuned harmonica)

 # Pre-monorepo origins